 The MSC recognizes that there may be unique circumstances under which grandfathering should be extended to vessels other than those described in Section A.3 above.
 The MSC will give consideration to requests to extend grandfathering to other vessels.
 Such requests must be made in writing to the Commanding Officer, MSC, and must be accompanied by information detailing the specific stage of design and/or construction of the vessel on the date of the MTN change that promulgated the superceded interpretations.
-(Page intentionally left blank)

-CHANGES IN MTN 01-99 CH-2
+CHANGES IN MTN 01-99 CH-3